biorack/metatlas/docs/Untargeted_Analysis.md

 --direct_input <project_1>,<project_2>,<project_3> --overwrite_mzmine True --overwrite_fbmn True --log_file </my/home/directory/custom_untargeted_run.log>
 ```
 This command will run all steps of the pipeline on just the three provided projects using the `--direct_input` flag with
 a comma-separated list of valid project names.
-Since you know that MZmine and FBMN have already been run on one or more of these projects,
+If you know that MZmine and FBMN have already been run on one or more of these projects,
-the `--overwrite_mzmine` and `--overwrite_fbmn` flags set to True are used to replace any existing MZmine and FBMN data on disk at NERSC with new data.
+the `--overwrite_mzmine` and `--overwrite_fbmn` flags can be set to True and replace any existing MZmine and FBMN data on disk at NERSC with new data.
+**An important note: since the untargeted pipeline needs multiple cycles to complete if you're running any of the "submit" steps (Steps 3 and 5),**
-**An important note: since the untargeted pipeline is run in three cycles, you may have to run this command multiple times to get all steps**
+**in this example you would have to run this command 3 times to get all steps to properly run since you're resubmitting MZmine and FBMN jobs**.
-**to properly run since you're resubmitting MZmine and FBMN jobs**.
-For this reason, the `--log_file` flag is passed to monitor the progress of the pipeline
+For this reason, the `--log_file` flag is passed to monitor the progress of the pipeline in a personal directory.
+Make sure that the group permissions
-in a personal directory.
-Make sure that the group permissions for the log file are set to `metatlas` so the pipeline can write to the log.
+for the log file are set to `metatlas` so the pipeline can write to the log.

 ### Example 2

 ```
 /global/common/software/m2650/python3-matchms/bin/python /global/homes/b/bkieft/metatlas/metatlas/untargeted/run_untargeted_pipeline.py
---direct_input <project_1> --min_features 1000 --log_file </my/home/directory/custom_untargeted_run.log> --overwrite_zip True --overwrite_drive True
+--direct_input <project_1> --overwrite_zip True --overwrite_drive True --gnps2_doc_name Updated_GNPS2_documentation.docx
 --skip_steps Sync,MZmine_Status,MZmine_Submit,FBMN_Status,FBMN_Submit,FBMN_Download
 ```
-This command will run only the final step (Step 7) on project_1 data, and only upload the results to Google Drive if the number of
+This command will run only the final step (Step 7) on project_1 data.
+It will zip the project_1 results in the `untargeted_tasks` directory at NERSC
+and overwrite any existing archive (with a custom document from Google Drive) and then reupload and overwrite the archive to Google Drive.
-features in the MZmine `*peak-height.csv` is greater than 1,000.
-This command might be run if you want a new updated
-results archive to show up on Google Drive for the user (hence the `--overwrite_zip` and `--overwrite_drive` flags), but only if it meets the
+This command might be run if you want a new updated results archive to show up on Google Drive for the user (hence the `--overwrite_zip` and `--overwrite_drive` flags) and have a different document included (using the `--gnps2_doc_name` flag).
-minimum threshold.

 ### Example 3